How will we work together?

 Adult ADHD Evidenced-Based Treatments

-Forms of Behavioral Therapy as well as Mindfulness are evidenced-based treatments showing significant clinical benefits for those dealing with symptoms of ADHD and Executive Function Disorder.
-I focus on these treatments weaving them together through the ACT model.
-I also have on tap a plethora of tips, tricks and tools to offer education, therapy and coaching to individuals, groups and couples and therapists.
+Behavioral Therapies and Mindfulness are evidenced-based treatments for adult ADHD showing significant clinical benefits.
+I focus on these treatments and weave them together through the ACT model.
+I also have on tap tips, tricks and tools to offer education, therapy and coaching to individuals, groups, couples, and therapists.